 Jesus said to the Jewish leaders of His time that their rejection of Him would seal their own rejection as the sons of the covenant.
-“Therefore I say to you, the kingdom of God shall be taken from you, and given to a nation bearing the fruits of it.
-And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder” (Matthew 21:43).
+“Therefore I say to you, the kingdom of God will be taken from you and given to a nation bearing the fruits of it.
+And whoever falls on this stone will be broken; but on whomever it falls, it will grind him to powder” (Matthew 21:43,44).

-But the good news is that God’s promises to literal Israel in the OT were transferred to spiritual Israel in the NT, which is the church, made up of all true believers in Christ (Jews and Gentiles).
+But the good news is that God’s promises to literal Israel in the Old Testament were transferred to spiritual Israel in the New Testament, which is the church, made up of all true believers in Christ (Jews and Gentiles).
 And the physical temple has now become the spiritual temple of the church, made up of all true believers (1 Corinthians 3:16), who are the “lively stones” of that “spiritual house” (1 Peter 2:5).

 In His service,